Patatas Bravas

 Published January 30, 2025.
 This post may contain affiliate links.
 Please read my disclosure policy.

 Patatas Bravas is a Spanish tapa that smothers crispy, golden potato wedges in bravas sauce and creamy garlic aioli.
-We make this as an elevated potato side dish or when craving a fun snack.
-You can also make a meal, serve some thinly sliced steak, and add it to the top.
+I make this as an elevated potato side dish or when craving a fun snack.
+And if I want to turn it into a meal, I just add thinly sliced steak on top, and on the table in under an hour.

 What is Patatas Bravas?